jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

 (6) The Commission may approve a change of balance date with or without conditions.
 (7) Subsection (3)(b) is subject to subsections (5) and (6).

-### 42 Regulations concerning content of annual returns
+### 42 Commission must prescribe content of annual returns
-(1) The Governor-General may, on the recommendation of the Minister, by Order in Council, prescribe the following matters in relation to the annual returns of charitable entities:
+(1) The Commission must prescribe the following matters in relation to the annual returns of charitable entities:
   (a) the form of the returns:
   (b) the particulars to be contained in the returns:
   (c) directions to be complied with in the preparation of the returns.
-(2) The order made under subsection (1) may prescribe different requirements for different types or classes of entities.
+(2) The Commission may prescribe different requirements for different types or classes of entities.
+(3) Section 72A(2) and (5) to (7) apply to a form or requirement to be prescribed under this section.

 **Exemptions**